code-and-effect/effective_trash/README.md

 # Effective Trash

-Simple Trash restore functionality for Active Record objects.
+Simple Trash and Restore functionality for any Active Record object.

 ## Getting Started